 September 2008 – December 2008

-Ellen Handler Spitz, Ph.D., is Honors Professor of Visual Art at the University of Maryland.
-She received her Ph.D. in Philosophy and the Social Sciences from Columbia and her Masters degree in the teaching of the Fine Arts from Harvard.
+Ellen Handler Spitz, PhD, is Honors Professor of Visual Art at the University of Maryland.
+She is a member of The Erikson Council of Scholars.
+She received her PhD in Philosophy and the Social Sciences from Columbia and her Masters degree in the teaching of the Fine Arts from Harvard.
 She has held a number of Fellowships, including at the Clark Art Institute, the Rutgers University Center for Children and Childhood Studies, the Center for Advanced Study in the Behavioral Sciences at Stanford, and the Sigmund Freud Center for Study and Research in Psychoanalysis at the Hebrew University of Jerusalem.
 She is a widely published author, whose several books include Image and Insight: Psychoanalysis and the Arts and The Brightening Glance: Imagination and Childhood.

 September 2007 – September 2008